 So why did the religious leaders refuse to give any help when they saw a half-dead victim lying by the roadside?
 Didn't they recognize that this victim was their neighbor?
 And why did a Samaritan, an outsider who was despised by the Jews, treat this victim with special care at his own expense as he would care for his own family?
 Who was the real neighbor who showed brotherly compassion and mercy?
 Jesus makes the supposed villain, the despised Samaritan, the merciful one as an example for the status conscious Jews.
 Why didn't the priest and Levite stop to help?
 The priest probably didn't want to risk the possibility of ritual impurity.
 His piety got in the way of charity.
 The Levite approached close to the victim, but stopped short of actually helping him.
 Perhaps he feared that bandits were using a decoy to ambush him.
 The Levite put personal safety ahead of saving his neighbor.

-go to share in our suffering and to restore us to wholeness of
+God was willing to go to share in our suffering and to restore us

-True compassion not only identifies and emphathizes with the one
+compassion not only identifies and emphathizes with the one who is

 in pain, but takes that pain on oneself in order to bring freedom